rpherbig/rpherbig.github.io/_posts/2019-10-03-traits-of-a-senior-engineer.markdown

+Self-starting (maybe a predictor rather than a trait, or both?)

+Not technical competence (not something I would have guessed when I was young)

 ## What Does It Mean to be a Senior Engineer?

 As a team lead, I coach and mentor many junior engineers.
 One topic that always comes up is "What does it mean to be a